 17. Oh my God!

 This exclamation is not as pious as it sounds.
-In fact, conservative religious types would probably find it tasteless (not to mention that it breaks the fourth commandment!) and would likely substitute with “Oh, my goodness!”
-Denizens of the internet probably recognize the version of this phrase that’s become enshrined in meme-dom as “ermahgerd.”
+In fact, very religious people would probably find it tasteless (not to mention that it breaks the fourth commandment!), using instead alternatives like “Oh my goodness!”
+Denizens of the internet probably recognize another version of this phrase that’s enshrined in meme-dom: “ermahgerd.”

 16. Shut up!

-This can obviously mean “be quiet,” but it also functions as an exclamation to express that what someone just told you is too shocking to believe.
+This American phrase can obviously mean “be quiet,” but it also functions as an exclamation to express that what someone just told you is too shocking to believe.

 - “Did you hear that Amy and Ben got back together?”